Linguistics is the scientific study of language.

 Topics have ranged from:

 |Part-time (2 years)

-Fees for subsequent years are subject to confirmation.
+This is the year 1 fee.
+Fees for future years are subject to confirmation.

 For courses which are longer than one year, the tuition fees quoted are for the first year of study.
-Fees for subsequent years are subject to increase (no more than 2% each year).

-UK/EU or international fees?
-The level of fee that you will be asked to pay depends on whether you're classed as a UK/EU or international student.
+UK (home) or international fees?
+The level of fee that you will be asked to pay depends on whether you're classed as a UK (home) or international student.
+Check your fee status.